-She is Executive Deputy Chairman of ISMIGEO S.r.l.
-(Istituto Sperimentale Modelli Geotecnici) as of 2000.
-Since February 2017, she is Equity Partner of BDO Italia S.p.A. and shareholder of the same since 14 February 2017.
-Since December 2016, she is a member of the "Committee for the continuing education of statutory auditors" established by the MEF.
-Since 14 February 2017, she is President of the Commission of Corporate Law for the Association of Certified Chartered Accountants and Accounting Experts of Milan.
-Since 21 November 2017 she has been a member of the "Audit Study Area" of the Foundation of the Order of Chartered Accountants and Auditors (ODEC) of Milan.
+Since February 2017, she has been Equity Partner of BDO Italia S.p.A. and its shareholder since 14 February 2017.
+Since February 2017, she has been President of the "Commission of Corporate Law" for the Association of Certified Chartered Accountants and Accounting Experts of Milan, for which she coordinated some conferences on corporate law.
+From July 2017 to present she has been President of I.S.M.GEO (Istituto Sperimentale Modelli Geotecnici - Experimental Institute for Geotechnical Modelling) S.r.I.
+Since 21 November 2017, she has been a member of the "Audit Study Area" of the Foundation of the Order of Chartered